 - Black and white concrete tiles spur visual impact.
 For instance, the color choices of black and white playfully diverge from one another.
 Also, pair the colors with a defined geometric pattern to achieve artwork as flooring.

 - White subway tiles.
 I can’t imagine a better choice to complement the concrete bathroom floor tile than the Victorian-style bathroom.
 White subway tiles are here to stay.
 Forever.

 - Brass hardware.
 Look at the bathtub faucet, the showerhead, overhead plumbing pipes, the light fixture, and the doorknob.
 These shiny metallic pieces are a tribute to the thoughtfulness of this bathroom design.

 According to my husband, I’m (a little) emotionally scatterbrained.
 Maybe that’s why controlled chaos from Decoist like this appeals to me.

 - Patchwork concrete tile bathroom floor.
 If you can’t decide on a single pattern, use them all!
 It may sound crazy, but this picture displays the success of an alluring variety.

 - Black bathtub & sink.
 Because the concrete tile bathroom floor has an abundance of dark colors, the black tub and sink are an obvious choice.

 - White wainscoting.
-This could have been a white subway tile, and I’d be equally pleased.
-But, the wainscoting offers a play on texture and visual diversity of clean lines.
+I’d be equally pleased if this could have been a white subway tile.
+But, the wainscoting offers a play on texture and the visual diversity of clean lines.